Skip to content

 Common Slab Foundation Types

 • Floating Slabs: These pad foundations have no footers or detached footers.
-The concrete is poured in the frame on top of the ground prepared with gravel for drainage and reinforcement steel mesh and rebar.
+The concrete is poured in the frame on top of the ground prepared with gravel for drainage, reinforcement steel mesh, and rebar.
 This foundation is not recommended for cold climates.

 • Slab-On-Grade: This foundation includes footers poured with the pad.
 It is also called monolithic because both the slab and footers are one concrete unit.
 This foundation is not suitable for areas with long freezing periods.